o3de/sig-build/rfcs/rfc-bld-20230302-1-3p-development.md

 Security and license Considerations
 -------------------------
-*   How to we prevent supply chain attacks?
+*   How do we prevent supply chain attacks?

     - Github Action trigger abuse
         - *Potential threat:* Threat actors DDoSing Github Actions or causing it to trigger automatically and merge without review
         - *Mitigation:* Only maintainers will be able to trigger the GHA manually.
 We require a PR of the contribution before it is merged, and must be signed off by 2 people